xiaoylu/DesignPattern/poll/Readme.md

   * `epoll_create1`creates a new epoll instance.
   * `epoll_ctrl` adds items to the interest list of the epoll instance
   * If one resource in the interest list is ready, linux kernal calls a callback to move this resource into the ready list.
-    * Notice that this step is done by kernel async.
+    * Notice that this step is done by kernel asynchronizely.
   * `epoll_wait` returns the ready list if it's non-empty, otherwise blocks thread and sleeps.
     * so CPU is not occupied, CPU can be used by other processes.